jaybill/absu/README.md

 1. Run make to build the library and test programs:

     `make`

+1. You can run the test program in `/bin/test` from DOSBox.

 ### Building as part of your project
 You could just create a `deps/absu` folder in your project, drop the `src` and `include` directories from this repo into it and then compile everything as part of your application.
 You can easily adapt the `Makefile`, `run.bat` and `build.bat` to your build process.